 My lawyer said I did I good job.
 At that point, I didn’t care, I just wanted out of there and into the relative safety of my car.
 I sat in my car taking deep breaths.
 I had done it.
 I applied for disability and gone before a judge.
 Now it was time to wait.

 Luckily, they didn’t take away my monthly stipend.
-Its not a lot, but it sure helps my self esteem.
+It is not a lot, but it sure helps my self-esteem.

 About every three years the SSA, reviews your case to determine if you still qualify for disability.
 I have had one review and it basically involved my doctor saying, “Yep, she’s still loony tunes.” and me filling out a one-page form.

 Some people are denied and have their appeal struck down.
 SSA will typically tell those that are turned down why they were denied.
 If you are truly disabled, don’t give up.

 Applying for disability requires a good doctor and a lot of patience on your part to fill out the paperwork.
 As I said before, I suggest hiring a Lawyer in the Box because the process is way too confusing to try to navigate on your own.
 And you’ll still have plenty to do because there are reams of paperwork to fill out.

 Seriously, though, good luck and I hope that you receive the benefits that are rightfully yours.